The Ray-Way Knife Kit

 Nate: The butt cap breaking off would indicate that the epoxy had gelled (partially cured) prior to being applied to the joint.
 This is easily repaired by sanding off most of the cured epoxy, applying a fresh coat of wet epoxy to both surfaces, and repositioning them back together.
 Gelled epoxy is a very poor adhesive because it does not bond to anything very well.
 Even though it might still seem reasonably wet, the moment it shows the slightest signs of thickening it must be discarded.

 We developed the knife kits for use at our Connection Camps.
-The fall of 2004, each student made one - using no power tools of any kind- and each one turned out fabulous!
+During the Fall of 2004 camp, each student made one - using no power tools of any kind- and each one turned out fabulous!